kinnala/scikit-fem/docs/advanced.rst

    This section contains lower level details on the order of the DOFs.
    Read this only if you did not find an answer in :ref:`finddofs`.

-The DOFs :math:`x` are ordered automatically based on the mesh and the element type.
+The DOFs are ordered automatically based on the mesh and the element type.
 It is possible to investigate manually how the DOFs match the different topological entities (`nodes`, `facets`, `edges`, `elements`) of the mesh.